 Describe consent form

 If you agree to participate in today’s portion of the study you will be answering some questions about the posts you described this week, your survey questions, as well as some general questions about social network site usage and demographics.
 As you answer the questions, we will make an audio recording of the interview.
 Only the researchers will have access to the recording, and we will only use it for the study.
-If we use aprt of your recording, or any of the posts you reported, as part of a paper or presentation, your name will not be associated with the material in any way.
+If we use part of your recording, or any of the posts you reported, as part of a paper or presentation, your name will not be associated with the material in any way.

 During today’s session, although I do not expect this to occur, if you become uncomfortable at any point during the study, please let me know so that we can stop the study or move on to a different question.
 Do you have any questions at this time?